srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Your simulated device will now use the device twin properties from Azure IoT Hub to set the delay between telemetry messages.

+1. On the **Terminal** menu, click **New Terminal**.

+1. At the Terminal command prompt, to verify that you code will build correctly, enter **dotnet build**

+    If you see build error listed, fix them now before continuing to the next exercise.
+Work with your instructor if needed.

 ### Exercise 4: Create Additional Instances of your Simulated Device

-In this exercise, you will make copies of your simulated device project, update your code to use the different device certificates that you created, and then copy the device certificate files to the corresponding code projects.
+In this exercise, you will make copies of your simulated device project, and then update your code to use the different device certificates that you created and added to the project folder.

 #### Task 1: Moke copies of your code project